 This process becomes even more powerful if you follow it with another assignment where the students can practice what they have learned.
 In my case, a few days after we finish these conferences, my students will write another paragraph explaining how one character trait is developed in the protagonist in their novel.

 Now, I know what you’re wondering, because it’s the same wonder I had when I heard about this process the first time: how long does this take and how can you take so much time from directing the other students?

 The time part is the easiest to answer: because I do this with short assignments, it only takes about five minutes.
 I have a clear focus and resist the urge to get pulled in another direction.
 For example, I’ll ignore grammatical issues or poor word choice – unless that’s the skill I want to target.
 This is a powerful strategy, folks, because the kids are focused too.

-It’s also incredibly powerful because you know the kids heard the feedback.
+It’s also incredibly powerful because you know the students heard the feedback.
 It’s not crumpled up in their back pack somewhere, wasted and ignored.

 The second question – what are the other kids doing? – depends a lot on how you plan things.
 First of all, as I said earlier, don’t do this unless your class is used to the idea of conferencing.
 Then, you need to have some activities ready to keep them busy.
 This process will take you several days, so you’ll have to design your class around that.

 If you’re already workshopping, it won’t be that hard, as kids will be used to working independently or doing some peer feedback while you are busy.
 It’s also a great time to give your students some collaborative activities to work on while you conference.
 As I said, I’ll be doing this next week, and my kids will be either reading, working on the draft of a narrative essay, or doing some of the group activities I use to introduce that assignment.
 During each class, I will take breaks between conferences to make sure everyone is on task, or to ask questions.